plone/training/theming/theme-package.rst

            └── slider-images.pt.example

-As you can see, the package already contains a Diazo theme including Baceloneta resources:
+As you can see, the package already contains a Diazo theme including Barceloneta resources:

 .. code-block:: bash